The Historical Construction of Body Norms

 These associations are not universal.

-They are the result of historical developments that shaped how societies interpret and regulate the body.
+They are the result of historical processes that have shaped how societies interpret and regulate bodily visibility.

 2. Early Cultural Contexts of Nudity

-Across multiple historical and cultural contexts, nudity was not uniformly treated as problematic.
+Across multiple historical contexts, nudity was not inherently problematic.

 Examples include:

-• ancient Greek practices, where nudity was associated with athleticism and aesthetics
+• ancient Greek society, where nudity was associated with athleticism, aesthetics, and civic identity

-• indigenous cultures where minimal clothing aligned with environmental conditions
+• indigenous societies where minimal clothing reflected environmental conditions rather than moral frameworks

-• communal practices in which the body was not central to moral judgement
+• communal social practices in which the body was not central to moral judgement

 In these contexts: